 A favourite funding solution of Mr. Wonderful Kevin O’Leary (or as he is infamously known, “Mr. Wonderful”) from Dragons’ Den or its US cousin, Shark Tank, often offers budding entrepreneurs the option of royalty funding instead of an equity investment in their business.

-So what exactly is royalty funding?
+What exactly is royalty funding?

 This is the first of two articles on this topic.
 This first one provides a general overview of this form of financing and the second addresses its costs and which types of businesses are best suited to this solution.